 North Carolina workers’ compensation claims can be complicated and confusing.
 Many injured workers have their claims denied because of mistakes on forms, missed deadlines, or simply failing to describe how their injuries occurred correctly.
 A Charlotte workers’ compensation lawyer can help you navigate the process, from filing your case to maximum medical improvement (MMI) and case resolution.

-How Can I Get a Second Opinion?
+How Can I Get a Second Opinion on Medical Treatment?

 Your employer has 14 days to respond.
-If they deny you, you can appeal to the North Carolina Industrial Commission.
-If the Commission agrees, the second opinion for your work injury in Charlotte will be paid for by your employer.
+You can appeal to the North Carolina Industrial Commission if they deny your request.
+If the Commission agrees, the second opinion will be paid for by your employer.

 How Long Does It Take to Get Workers’ Compensation Benefits?

 Assuming you’re eligible, how long it takes to receive workers’ compensation benefits depends on many factors, so it’s hard to give a timeframe.
 The length of the claims process depends on the employer, insurance company, type of injury, and the specific circumstances of your on-the-job injury.
 Benefits can take anywhere from weeks to months to kick in.

 The North Carolina workers’ compensation system is designed to work predictably, but there can be frustrating delays as medical bills pile up and the effect of your lost wages becomes more urgent.
 The workers’ comp insurance provider may be slow.

 If you feel your workers’ compensation claim is moving too slowly, consult a Charlotte workers’ compensation lawyer.
 An experienced workers’ comp lawyer can help you understand the process, timeframes, and how to proceed with your case.